Doldol/nier-shift-dodge/README.md

 # nier-shift-dodge
-Allows you to hold SHIFT with WASD to dodge
+Allows you to hold SHIFT with WASD to dodge.
 Run as Admin